revsic/FineDustPrediction/README.md

 # Fine-Dust-Prediction
-Prediction of the daily average amount of fine dust by tensorflow.
+Prediction of the daily average amount of the fine dust by tensorflow.

 ## Pre-processing
 Pre-processing the daily average amount of the fine dust(pm10) to bundle it in 7 days.